This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Tell your caregiver if you have hip or spine problems.
-Hip or spine problems may not allow you to be in the position needed for a perineal prostatectomy.
+- Tell your surgeon if you have hip or spine problems.
+These problems may not allow you to be in the position needed for a perineal prostatectomy.

 The night before your surgery:

 You may be told not to eat or drink anything after midnight.
 You may need to drink medicine that empties your bowel.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives healthcare providers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

 - You may be given an enema (liquid medicine put in your rectum) to help empty your bowel.